-10.3.1 The correlation ratio (R) shall be used to correct for any bias between the upstream and downstream sampling systems.
-The correlation ratio shall be established from the ratio of downstream to upstream particle counts without the test device installed in the test duct and before testing an air cleaner and shall be performed at the airflow rate of the aircleaner PSE test.
-The general equation for the correlation ratio as used in this standard is with the particle generator on but without a test device in place.
+10.3.1 The correlation ratio (R) value shall be used to correct for any bias between the upstream and downstream sampling systems.
+The correlation ratio shall be established from the ratio of downstream to upstream particle counts without the test device an air cleaner installed in the test duct and before testing an the air cleaner and shall be performed at the airflow rate of the air-cleaner PSE test.
+It shall be determined from the average of at least three pairs of samples.
+The general equation for the correlation ratio as used in this standard is with the particle generator on but without a test device an air cleaner in place.

-$R = \frac{\text{Downstream particle concentration}}{\text{Upstream particle concentration}}$
+$$R = \frac{\text{Downstream particle concentration}}{\text{Upstream particle concentration}}$$